-Conducting environmental reviews to evaluate the positive and negative environmental impacts of trade agreements under negotiation.
+- Conducting environmental reviews to evaluate the positive and negative environmental impacts of trade agreements under negotiation.
 You may read the reviews here.

-Participating in negotiation and implementation of multilateral environmental agreements, including the United Nations Framework Convention on Climate Change and the Minamata Convention on Mercury.
+- Participating in the negotiation and implementation of multilateral environmental agreements, including the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and the launch of negotiations on an international agreement to combat ocean plastic pollution.
 Learn more here.